-Applications for the 2023-2024 LFA cohort will be emailed to eligible students.
-Check your UC Davis email in the next few months and stay tuned!
+Applications for the 2023-2024 LFA cohort will be emailed to eligible students in early June 2023.
+Check your email in June and stay tuned!

 This program continues through the entire academic year.